Best Dog Clippers of 2022

 Measured Noise Level: 73.8 decibels

-Other cordless models in our testing have better cutting effectiveness than the PettingPal, and we wished for more success with long, thick hair.
+Other cordless models in our testing have better cutting effectiveness than the PettingPal, however, and we wished for more success with long, thick hair.
 That said, packed with features and accessories, this kit is sure to get the job done.
-Just make sure to trim longer hair with scissors before putting these clippers on the job.
+Just make sure to trim longer hair with scissors before putting these clippers on the job, and you'll have a happy, groomed pup in no time.

 Measured Noise Level: 56.6 decibels

-In just 15 minutes, it became evident to us that the Wahl Lithium Ion Pro Series is a great option for grooming at a moment's notice.
-These clippers are the fastest charging of all the clippers we tested, and if you plan to cut numerous dogs fur or have a surprise window of time to get your grooming finished, you'll be pleased with their quick charging ability and battery life.
+In just 15 minutes, it became evident to us that the Wahl Lithium Ion Pro Series is a great option for grooming while short on time.
+These clippers are the fastest charging of all the clippers we tested, and if you plan to cut numerous dogs' fur or have a quick window of time to get your grooming finished, you'll be pleased with their quick charging ability and battery life.
 When testing the clippers on long, thick hair, we had no issues, and you can even adjust the blade height on the fly with the control right at your thumb.

 These clippers feel good when holding and cutting, but the slick material makes them easy to drop when maneuvering around.
 Like the other Wahl brand clippers we tested, these too come with a warning on the maintenance and an urge not to remove the blade.
 If your dog is triggered by sound, be aware that these also had the highest noise level of the cordless models, although the vibration levels did not match that detail.
-However, if you need quick charging dog clippers with reliable cutting effectiveness, you've met your match.
+However, if you need quick charging dog clippers with reliable cutting effectiveness, we've found the product for you.

 Measured Noise Level: 60.6 decibels

 The OMORC Dog Clippers are a reliable option for just about any application.
 They cut well on all types of hair, are particularly sturdy, and are packed into a lighter weight package than the other corded contenders.
 For a corded model, the OMORC clippers are exceptionally quiet, which was a surprise, as some testimonials noted different findings.
-The combs included exceed all the other kits we tested with eight total, ranging from 3mm to 25mm.
+This kit includes more combs than any kit we tested, with eight total sizes ranging from 3mm to 25mm.

 When testing the ease of cleaning, we ran into an issue: although the kit comes with a blade brush, it lacks oil.
 As with a few others, tools are necessary for maintenance, and we had some trouble removing the blade the first time around.
 The cord on the clipper is long, but we found its rigidity makes it hard to maneuver.
 Still, if you're looking for a powerful, corded clipper that's packed with accessories and is light and quiet, then look no further.